skyrim-multiplayer/skymp/docs/docs_maintainer_rules.md

 Commit names follow [Conventional Commits Specification](https://www.conventionalcommits.org/en/v1.0.0/).

 Commit types used (sorted by priority):
+* release - for releasing new versions of SP and other projects.
 * feat - API or functionality change, both backward-compatible or not.
 * fix - bugfix or crash fix.
 * tests - changes in tests.